-Shapell and Webb Family Chair in Clinical Cardiology, Cedars-Sinai Medical Center
+Shapell and Webb Family Chair in Clinical Cardiology

 Director, The Heart Foundation’s Steven S. Cohen Endowed Fellowship in Atherosclerosis Research

 Nearly a quarter century ago, Dr. Shah established the Oppenheimer Atherosclerosis Research Center at Cedars-Sinai Medical Center.
-Today, Dr. Shah and a team of 20 collaborators continue forging new ground in their efforts to identify the mechanisms leading to plaque buildup and to devise novel treatments for atherosclerosis, a fatal illness at the root of most heart attacks, strokes and sudden deaths.
+Today, Dr. Shah and a team of 20 collaborators continue forging new ground in their efforts to identify the mechanisms leading to atherosclerosis (plaque buildup in the arteries), a fatal illness at the root of most heart attacks, strokes and sudden deaths.

 Project Update from Xiaoning Zhao, PhD